FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 decide whether, when, and how short trial durations are used.
 The exact heuristics and controls are left to the discretion of the implementer.

-{::comment}

-    MB103: We may say that how this is exposed to a user/manager is implmentation specific.

-    VP: Earlier subsection should explain when discussing implementations.

-    MK: Edited.

-{:/comment}

 While MLRsearch implementations are free to use any logic to select Trial Input values, comparability between MLRsearch implementations is only assured when the Load Classification logic